 Email and Communication Activities

 When using Township resources to access and use the Internet, users must realize they represent the Township.
 Whenever employees state an affiliation to the Township, they must also clearly indicate that "the opinions expressed are my own and not necessarily those of the Township".
-Questions may be addressed to the Information Technology Department
+Questions may be addressed to the Information Technology Department.

 Sending unsolicited email messages, including the sending of "junk mail" or other advertising material to individuals who did not specifically request such material (email spam).